-In this line of research, voice refers to the ability to provide suggestions to the organization and feel that one’s input has some sort of effect.
+Employee voice refers to the ability to speak up, provide suggestions to the organization, and feel that one’s input has some sort of effect.
 When little control is perceived, the employee will work hard to gain control and the use of voice is one possible means of achieving this goal.
 However, if an employee has been around for many years and feels his sense of control is compromised, to what extent does he continue to use his voice to impact the organization?

 Since it is clear that voice opportunity seems to help rookies adapt to new workplaces, organizations should make a point of incorporating such opportunities into new employee orientations and similar programs.
 Effort should be made to allow new employees to express their concerns, opinions, and ideas on a frequent basis during the initial period of their employment in order to encourage them to stay on.
 By granting new employees voices, an organization can help solidify their footing and gain a dedicated workforce.
 And at the same time, it is important to ensure that the voices of more tenured employees are consistently heard as well.